c4ffein/c4ffein-configs/README.md

 # Quick setups and config files for different environments

+## Home
+My portable .dotfiles, should be compatible with both Linux and MacOS, and even Windows for some

 ## Windows
 One script to setup a decent Windows environment from a clean install using Chocolatey
  - Checks Chocolatey installer certificate, must be sha256, thumbprint must be ok